pivcec/distributed-delivery-backend/README.md

 - All routes are assumed to do a `503` `{ message: 'problem' }` response on failure and a `200` with content on success, unless stated in the description.
 - All changes to backend data will be reset when the server is killed.
 - To start the server: `node ./mock-backend.js`
+- You can optionally simulate random request failures by changing `REQUEST_SUCCESS_RATE` in `mock-backend.js`.

 ## User profiles and authentication
 - `/auth` - User authentication